initia-labs/guides/rollups/evm/wrapping-tokens/README.md

 - `MNEMONIC`: The mnemonic of the account to send this transaction
 - `ASSET_LIST`: Comma-separated list of L1 denoms to wrap.
 See [Mainnet default tokens](./mainnet-default-tokens.md) or [Testnet default tokens](./testnet-default-tokens.md) for default L1 token denoms.

+> **Important**: Please ensure that your account has sufficient INIT tokens to cover gas fees before proceeding.

 ## Creating Wrapped Tokens

 To create wrapped denoms on L2 once you have `.env` ready: